Ivo-Evans/lessons/005-functions.md

 In the console, you're likely to have a lot of junk showing up.
 Wait until the junk has slowed down.
 Then press the ban sign (Chrome), or the bin sign (Firefox), or alternately accept having junk on your screen.
 Right - we're finally ready to input our function.
 Click just to the right of the blue arrow in console, copy and paste our function in, and press enter.

-(generally typing is better than copy and pasting but the console can be a bit annoying to type in.)
+(generally typing is better than copy and pasting but the console can be a bit annoying to type into.)

 Now, if you close the console, keyboard navigation will not work like it normally does.
 Space won't jumo the page down, and the arrow keys won't let you navigate.
 Cool.